Booming economy brings housing shortage headache

 SALINA, Kan.
-(KSNW)- A booming econo9my is attracting nearly 1000 to Salina, but where will the workers live?
+(KSNW) – A booming economy is attracting nearly 1,000 to Salina but where will the workers live?

 Williams drives more than an hour to get to work in Salina.
 She said she’s been looking for a place in the city for several months, but nothing has been available.

-“Every time I would actually find a place that would work, they were already take up before I could even act upon it,” said Williams.
+“Every time I would actually find a place that would work, they were already taken up before I could even act upon it,” said Williams.

-In February, she will be moving to McPherson, but it’s still forty minutes to work.
+In February, she will be moving to McPherson, but it’s still 40 minutes to work.

 Many others could be in the same position.

-Driscoll said with an unemployment rate under four percent, a lot of these new jobs will be filled with out of town residents.
+Driscoll said with an unemployment rate under 4%, a lot of these new jobs will be filled with out of town residents.

 Salina Chamber of Commerce President Eric Brown said it is considered a high-risk area to lenders because there are no other apartments that have been built, so lenders can’t compare them to other buildings.